 You will now be taken to a new page to set you configure the Wishlist.
 On step 1, you will provide the following information:

-Wishlist name: This name will appear throughout the system where the information shows up.
+Wishlist name: This name will appear throughout the system where the Wishlist information shows up.
 You and your students will see this Wishlist name.

 View only date: This is the date on which the students can view the Wishlist, but yet cannot begin filling them.
 You can set this before the open date to allow students to begin their research!